Automation Workflow Rule In SalesForce

-Let us discuss in detail with a sample business scenario for Workflow Rule - Task understanding.
+Let us discuss in detail a sample business scenario for Workflow Rule - Task understanding.

-This works as Workflow Rule action, so it will work when any record is created/updated.
+This works as a Workflow Rule action, so it will work when any record is created/updated.

 Login to Salesforce → Setup → Build → Create → Workflow & Approvals → Workflow Rules → Edit the existing Workflow Rule → Workflow Actions → Edit → Select “New Outbound Message” → Fill in the details → Endpoint URL(This URL is provided by the dotNet developers) → Check “Send session ID” for sending the session ID to dotNet Platform → transfer the required fields that to be sent to dotNet application → Save → Done.

 Obmfilldata - Gif

 How to check whether the OBM has contacted the EndPoint URL or not?

 Log in to Salesforce → Setup → Monitor → Click on Outbound Messages.

 Note: If the dotNet platform developers ask for a WSDL file, then click on the action created and download the file as shown in the below figure.

 We have 3 Evaluation Criteria in Salesforce